Kcnarf/d3-voronoi-map/README.md

 D3 already provides a [d3-treemap](https://github.com/d3/d3-hierarchy/blob/master/README.md#treemap) module which produces a rectangular treemap.
 Such treemaps could be distorted to fit shapes that are not rectangles (cf. [Distorded Treemap - d3-shaped treemap](http://bl.ocks.org/Kcnarf/976b2e854965eea17a7754517043b91f)).

-This plugin allows to compute a map with a unique look-and-feel, where inner areas are not strictly aligned each others, and where the outer shape can be any hole-free convex polygons (squares, rectangles, pentagon, hexagon, ... any regular convex polygon, and also any non regular hole-free convex polygon).
+This plugin allows to compute a map with a unique look-and-feel, where inner areas are not strictly aligned each others, and where the outer shape can be any hole-free convex polygons (square, rectangle, pentagon, hexagon, ... any regular convex polygon, and also any non regular hole-free convex polygon).

 The computation of the Voronoï map is based on a iteration/looping process.
 Hence, obtaining the final partition requires _some iterations_/_some times_, depending on the number and type of data/weights, the desired representativeness of cell areas.